-When Bill first proposed the idea of the General Service Conference, most of the trustees did not embrace the proposal or see the need for changes.
-It was a greatly serendipitous event that led Bernard Smith to the helm of the Foundation, for he understood the importance of Bill's vision.
+When Bill first proposed the idea of the General Service Conference most of the trustees did not embrace the proposal or see the need for changes.
+It was a greatly serendipitous event that led Bernard Smith at the helm of the Foundation, for he understood the importance of Bill's vision.

-The first conference took place in 1951, with the prior assent of Bob Smith who had died shortly before.
+The first conference took place in 1951, with the prior assent of Bob Smith who died shortly before.
 The first four conferences (1951 to 1954), it was agreed, would serve as a prototype and be evaluated in 1955.
-At the 1951 Cleveland Conference, there were thirty-seven delegates and fifteen altogether between trustees, staff members of General Service Office and Grapevine, plus Bill.
-From this first experience Bill concluded, "As I watched all this grow, I became entirely sure that Alcoholics Anonymous was at last safe-even from me."47 Bill saw that the transition of authority from Dr. Bob and himself to the group conscience was finally possible.
+At the 1951 Cleveland Conference there were thirty-seven delegates, and fifteen altogether between trustees, staff members of General Service Office and Grapevine, plus Bill.
+From this first experience Bill concluded "as I watched all this grow, I became entirely sure that alcoholics anonymous was at last safe-even from me."47 Bill saw that the transition of authority from Dr. Bob and himself to the group conscience was finally possible.

 Within the "probationary period" Bill undertook a project leading to the writing of the books Twelve Steps and Twelve Traditions and Alcoholics Anonymous Comes of Age.
 At the end of this period it was judged that the World Service Conference had been a success.
-Bill called it "A.A.'s great experiment in self-direction."48 At the end of the 1955 General World
+Bill called it "A.A.'s great experiment in self-direction."48 At the end of the 1955 General World Service Conference Bill formally resigned from his leadership role and the Conference voted "to adopt the resolution authorizing the General Service Conference to act for Alcoholics Anonymous and to become the successor to its co-founders ..."49